analytics-moses/Reproducible-Research/PA1_template.md

     ##  9:     0 2012-10-01       40
     ## 10:     0 2012-10-01       45

-1. Create a new dataset that is equal to the original dataset but with the missing data filled in.
+3. Create a new dataset that is equal to the original dataset but with the missing data filled in.

 ``` r
 # saving the newly updated DT
 data.table::fwrite(x = DT, file = "clean_set.csv", quote = FALSE)
 ```

-1. 1.
-Plotting a histogram for the total number of steps taken each day.
+4. a)  Plotting a histogram for the total number of steps taken each day.
 What is the impact of imputing missing data on the estimates of the total daily number of steps?

 ``` r
 totalSteps_imp <- DT[, c(lapply(.SD, sum)), .SDcols = columns, by = list(date)]